kushagra-cdhry/Automate-Infrastructure-Health-Monitoring/README-2.md

 4. **Create Docker image from the given Dockerfile in the repository, push it to ECR and then Deploy the Lambda Function from this container image**:
    - Push the image to ECR.
      ![image](https://github.com/user-attachments/assets/842dba5b-1a19-4d00-9500-049e851f3fd3)
    - Crete the lambda function from this container image and carefully choose the architecture of function.
-If yor created yor image on arm architecture based system (Mac) then select arm, otherwise selct x86_64 if you created your image from Windows.
+If you created yor image on arm architecture based system (Mac) then select arm, otherwise selct x86_64 if you created your image from Windows.
      ![image](https://github.com/user-attachments/assets/e732fa3c-598d-4dad-b9ff-6f4e34821652)
    - Set the Slack Webhook URL as a environment variable in your lambda configuration.
      <img width="1440" alt="image" src="https://github.com/user-attachments/assets/56945cf9-cdaf-44e2-910b-170ad360c938">